 - Transport: transporting products or services in a safe, quick, sustainable and as inexpensive manner as possible from supplier to client.

-- Warehousing: the optimisation of the setup of warehouses.
+- Warehousing: optimising the setup of warehouses.

 - Year 3

-- Carrying out an analysis of a fleet of vehicles.
+- carrying out an analysis of a fleet of vehicles

 - Year 4

 At the beginning of the fourth year, you follow a minor; an in-depth minor in which you specialise further within your field of study, or you look beyond the borders of your field of study: an extended minor.
 You can also choose to study abroad for half a year.

 In the second half of the fourth year, you will carry out a graduation project for a company or organisation with complex logistics flows.
 Once again you can opt for sectors where you undertook your work placement in the third year or choose a completely different area of logistics.
 Examples of graduation assignments include conducting research into changing a mode of transport (to reduce CO2 emissions), improving a complex end-to-end supply chain, using automation in subprocesses in a warehouse, or applying innovative inventory models.
 You will write a graduation thesis about this assignment which you will defend during the final exam.

 In your fourth year you can also opt for a pre-master’s programme of a Dutch research university to gain direct access to their master’s programmes.